 Over the past few years, content has exploded on the web.
 Most businesses are struggling just to get in the race, much less keep up.

 Unfortunately, the ever-growing demand for content doesn't always result in the original quality the search engines (and users) are searching for.
 If you take liberties with the words of other websites, you may sink your own SEO.
+That's why when you're trying to create SEO copy, you must create unique content.

 Here are some common issues you might have missed...and how to fix them.